Hipsteryoda/pcap_decoder/README.md

 ### Linux

-1. Install requirements with `pip install -r requirements.txt'
+1. Install requirements with `pip install -r requirements.txt`
 2. Place pcaps into `pcaps` directory (in original zipped format)
 3. Pass the file you wish to analyze to the decode.sh script like: `./decode.sh pcaps/<file>`
 a.
 Ex: `./decode.sh pcaps/tap0-1656615284.pcap.zip`